pinnace/burp-jwt-fuzzhelper-extension/README.md

 This extension requires you to have Jython installed.

 The HS* class of signature algorithms (ie. HS256, HS384, and HS512) are implemented using native Python libraries.
-The RS*, ES*, PS*, and None class of signatures are generated via the [pyjwt](https://pyjwt.readthedocs.io/en/latest/) library.
-Since pyjwt relies on Python `cryptography` libs and these libs cannot be installed via Jython, you will need to specify a folder for loading native Python modules in Extender -> Options -> Python Environment.
-If you are not planning on making use of ES*, RS*, or PS* algorithms you do not need `pyjwt`.
+The RS*, ES*, PS*, and None class of signatures are generated via the [pyjwt](https://pyjwt.readthedocs.io/en/latest/) and [rsa](https://pypi.python.org/pypi/rsa) libraries.
+Since pyjwt relies on Python `cryptography` libs and these libs cannot be installed via Jython, you will need to specify a folder for loading additional Python modules in Extender -> Options -> Python Environment.
+If you are not planning on making use of ES*, RS*, or PS* algorithms, you do not need `pyjwt` or `rsa`.
+You can find the location of your libraries with the command `python -c "import sys; print sys.path;"`.

 ## Installation